 Python is also an open source programming language, which allows you to have wide access to libraries, free tools and a strong community that contributes their data for all to use.
 This helps you access all forms of data for your various projects to practice on as you master the data science process.

-Another reason why Python has gained so much popularity is
+Another reason why Python has gained so much popularity is because of how lightweight it is.
+It allows for fast development, which is great for prototyping ideas.

 2 – R